Plutoberth/Spacebot/README.md

 #### The default prefix is '?'

 ## Commands
+#####Note: These commands are only a limited the subset of the most crucial commands.
+Use ?help for more.

 #### ?reddit {subreddit}:
 Get notified about new posts from any subreddit in any selected channel.